-I have been an Assistant Professor of Finance at Michigan Ross since July 2018.
-My research lies at the intersection of financial intermediation and monetary policy.
-I study the transmission of unconventional monetary policy and macroprudential regulation on credit supply, financial stability, and asset prices.
+I am an economist in the Financial Intermediation Function at the New York Fed.
+I study the transmission of monetary policy and macroprudential regulation on credit supply, financial stability, and asset prices.
 I was an Assistant Professor of Finance at Michigan Ross from July 2018 to May 2020 and an economist at the Federal Reserve Board from September 2016 to June 2018.

 My papers were awarded the ECB Young Economist Award and the Macro Financial Modeling Group (Becker Friedman Institute) Dissertation Fellowship.
 I obtained a Ph.D.
 Finance from NYU Stern in Spring 2016 with previous degrees at Bocconi (BSc Economics) and LSE (MSc Finance and Economics).